 As disclosed further in the relevant succeeding notes, several other amended and issued accounting standards were adopted effective January 1, 2011, prospectively or retrospectively.
-Accordingly, the consolidated statements of position of the Group as of December 31, 2010 and January 1, 2010/December 31, 2009 have been restated to effect certain reclassifications as disclosed in Note 47.

 The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those adopted in the preparation of the Group's consolidated financial statements for the year ended December 31, 2010, except for the adoption of several amended PSAKs effective January 1, 2011 as disclosed in this note.